 Please contact your PCP's office 24 hours a day if you need urgent care.
 You may be directed to obtain urgent care at a network urgent care center.
-A list of network urgent care centers can be found in the Provider & Pharmacy Directory or on our website at www.wellcare.com/allwellin.
+A list of network urgent care centers can be found in the Provider & Pharmacy Directory or on our website at www.wellcare.com/allwellIN.
 If urgent care services are received in your doctor's office, you will pay the office visit co-payment; however, if urgent care services are received at a network urgent care center or walk-in clinic, you will pay the urgent care center co-payment, which may be different.
 See Chapter 4, Medical Benefits Chart (what is covered and what you pay) for the co-payment that applies to services provided in a doctor's office or network urgent care center or walk-in clinic.

 You may also contact the Nurse Advice Line at any time.
 A nursing professional is standing by with answers to your questions 24 hours a day, seven days a week.
-For more information regarding the Nurse Advice Line, see the Health and Wellness Education Programs benefit category in Chapter 4 (Medical Benefits Chart (what is covered and what you pay)), or call Member Services (phone numbers are printed on the back cover of this booklet).
+For more information regarding the Nurse Advice Line, see the Health and Wellness Education Programs benefit category in Chapter 4 (Medical Benefits Chart (what is covered and what you pay)), or call Member Services.